eyy4/Spr-2021-DiDi-RL/README.md

 We propose a novel method to tackle the problem of driver repositioning on  ride-hailing platforms through off-policy evaluation by the creation of anenvironment simulator.
 First, we propose to create an environment simulatorusing historical data that stochastically generates demand, supply,passenger/driver matching and destination probability.
 Next, the environmentsimulator may be leveraged for off-policy evaluation through Monte Carlo rollout.
 Finally, we propose that a generalized policy iteration process may be applied for off-policy learning.

+### Calculation of Probability Matching and Demand Estimation